Overnight Doula FAQs

 Okay so if I'm breastfeeding, I just feed baby and then I go back to sleep?

 Yep.
-In the earlier days when breastfeeding is getting established, we encourage feedings to be at the breast.
-When things are smooth-sailing, we are happy to help craft a pumping routine during our nights with you that often have the lactating parent waking only once to pump while we do the bottle feeds and keep your baby on the same schedule as your breasts so we don't interfere with your daytime plans.
+In the earlier days when breastfeeding is getting established, we encourage all feedings to be at the breast.
+When things are smooth-sailing, we are happy to craft a pumping routine during our nights with you that often have the lactating parent waking only once to pump while we do the bottle feeds and keep your baby on the same schedule as your breasts so we don't interfere with your daytime plans.

 Then what happens?
 You chill with the baby?
 What do you *DO* for the rest of the night?